Heat Pump FAQs

 Does the heat pump need an internet connection?

 Yes.
 Our heat pumps can all be controlled and monitored remotely.
 This helps you control temperatures, and we can check on your heat pump to make sure it's running as we expect.
 Your installer will complete the setup as part of the installation.
+If you prefer the heat pump not to be connected that's fine, but we won't be able to remotely monitor its performance.

 On the first day your installer will arrive between 8am and 10am.
 They will check all the equipment they need is on site and walk you through the installation process.
 We'll need an adult to be there to welcome our installer and on the final day so we can show off your new system.